Have a construction loan refinancing reviewed to save on interest

-Refinance your construction loan and save on interest: your way to a lower installment
+Refinance your construction loan and save interest: your route to a lower rate

 Minutes